 It will have a more consistent and smoother pedaling experience particularly at the higher levels of resistance.
 These are both good bikes and both represent good value but you are paying more for what is some improvement of the pedaling motion.

-When I checked Amazon had the best price where it qualified for Prime and free shipping
+When I checked Amazon it qualified for Prime and free shipping

 The Sunny Health & Fitness SF-B1423 Indoor Cycling Bike can be used by beginners and more advanced exercisers too.
 The friction resistance can be turned down to almost none and up to as hard as you want.